 We want parents and other family members, communities and services to adopt the principles of children’s rights to survive and thrive, leaving no child behind, and supporting child-centred and family-centred care and nurturing.

+The good news is that there is a window of opportunity – from pregnancy up to a child’s successful entry into primary schooling – that can make a significant difference in a child’s life, boost a child’s development, and break the cycle of poverty and other disadvantages.
 Because young children and their parents have holistic needs, to really make a difference they require support across key areas.
 This integrated approach to early childhood development is one of the most cost-effective ways to break cycles of inequity and inequality that occur generation after generation.
 It should include the following elements:

 Through partnerships, we are interested in contributing to change in the following areas: